sharett/hotline/README.md

 ## Usage

 The broadcast interface supports sending, importing and removing numbers.
-When importing numbers, each one is send a welcome message with instructions about how to stop receiving texts.
+When importing numbers, each one is sent a welcome message with instructions about how to stop receiving texts.

-The hotline interface supports viewing active volunteers (those signed up to receive calls), viewing call/text logs and language information, sending texts and placing phone calls.
+The hotline interface supports viewing active staff (those signed up to receive calls), viewing call/text logs and language information, sending texts and placing phone calls.
 You can also mark texts and voicemails as responded to or not.
 All editing of the volunteers information and times they are accepting calls is done by editing the database directly.

 ## License